 Feeling stressed out?

-You are not alone – and there are lots of way we can help you.
+You are not alone – and there are many ways we can help you.

 Q: I think the stress is getting to me.
 Where can I go for help?

 A: You are not alone – and there are lots of way we can help you.
-If you need someone to talk to or support you as you work through what is stressing you out, please contact Shepell Student Support at 1-855-649-8641.
-You can also download the My SSP app for quick, convenient access to counselling services as well as general health and wellness information.
+If you need someone to talk to or support you as you work through what is stressing you out, please contact Wellness Services at 403-320-3289 or email@example.com.

 How we can help

-Our Shepell Counselling Services offer a variety of services to help you meet the challenges of achieving your personal, professional and academic potential.
+Our in person counselling team offer a variety of services to help you meet the challenges of achieving your personal, professional and academic potential.
 The primary form of support is personal counselling, which provides an opportunity to work collaboratively with a professional counsellor to solve personal issues.

 Counselling can be sought for many reasons, including: